Acacia ligulata: Description

-Acacia ligulata grows as an erect or spreading shrub, 2 to 4 meters tall and 3 meters across, sometimes dome-shaped, often branching from the ground.
+Acacia ligulata grows as an erect or spreading shrub, 2 to 4 metres tall and 3 metres across, sometimes dome-shaped, often branching from the ground.
 The bark is often grooved at the base, but is otherwise smooth.
 Its branchlets are angular with yellowish ribs, often with hair.

 The phyllodes, appearing like leaves, are light to blue green, usually linear-oblong, slightly curved, 3–10 cm long and 4-10mm wide, thick and hairless, and wrinkled during dry periods.
 They have a prominent yellowish mid-vein, lateral veins not apparent.
 The tip of the phyllode is obtuse with a mucro, a small hard point, pointing downward.
-Two to four glands are found below the center of the phyllode and near the mucro.
+Two to four glands are found below the centre of the phyllode and near the mucro.

 Yellow to orange globular flower heads of 5-6mm diameter, singular or 2 to 5 in short axillary racemes, sit on sparsely pubescent peduncles 4-10mm long.
 Each flower head consists of about 20 minute flowers.

 The seed pods, legumes, are light brown and curved, 5–10 cm long and 5-10mm wide, constricted between the seeds and breaking easily into one-seeded segments.
 The stalk of the seed pod is orange to red.
 The seeds appear black and oval shaped, up to 3.5x3.5mm in size, situated longitudinal within the seed pod.